Tag Archives: morocco overland

 Samsung A7 Lite

-I decided to try Gaia GPS on my own car recce and settled on an A7 8.7 incher; £120 from Argos.
+I decided to try Gaia GPS on my own car recce and settled on a Samsung A7 8.7 incher; £120 from Argos.
 It has a metal case, takes up to 1TB microSD and weighs 330g when fully charged.
-My laptop and desktop have always been Macs but equivalent new iPad Mini starts at a staggering £750.
+CPU speed is 2.3GHz, 1.8GHz Octa-Core; I don’t know if that’s a lot, but 18 months in it fried its motherboard, got repaired on warranty, then did the same at 25 months, just out of warranty.
+Is that normal for a lightly used Samsung tablet?
+Don’t know but I replaced it with a near identical A9 for just £85.
+If that packs up too I guess I’ll just get an iPad.
+My laptop and desktop have always been Macs, but an equivalent new iPad Mini starts at a staggering £750.

-I own a crappy old Samsung mobile; the A7 has the same interface so the A7’s Android learning curve was pleasingly pruned.
+I owned a crappy old Samsung mobile once; the A7 has the same interface so the A7’s Android learning curve was pleasingly pruned.
 Best of all, I was able to flog my Kindle Fire for 40 quid and remain ‘gadget neutral’ in line with current government advisories.

 From fourbie driver CW in Arizona: a twin-tablet set up to save flipping from maps to satellite or playing with opacity due to bright sun visibility issues.

-The A7 got a screen protector out of the box but the all-metal body is slippery so needs something better to handle it.
-I have a RAM windscreen sucker and flange mount but was a shocked at A7 RAM ‘Tough Dock’ prices which easily exceeded the cost of the tablet.
+The A7 got fitted with a screen protector out of the box but the all-metal body is very slippery so needs something better to handle it.
+I have a RAM windscreen sucker and flange mount but was shocked at A7 RAM ‘Tough Dock’ prices which easily exceeded the cost of the tablet.

-In a car it’s not going to get run over and smashed like on a bike, and I’m not rallying, so I bought child’s foam case off ebay for £12, complete with vomit-proof standle.
-It will do for the moment; I might attach a` RAM or a Nuvi flange ans sucker to the back.
+In a car it’s not going to get run over and smashed, like on a bike, and I’m not rallying, so I bought child’s foam case off ebay for £12, complete with vomit-proof standle.
+I ended up zip tying it to a handle or rear view mirror

 Touratech RAM mount